t-ah/adventofcode-2017/README.md

 # AOC 2017

 My advent of code 2017 repository.
 Trying rust this time.

-## New day

-Run `cargo new dayXY --bin`
+And Python again for reasons of time.